Enduranced/SBS-Bus-Interactive-Map-Analysis/README.md

 ## 5 Key insights of data:

-1. SBS has services a total of 293 day busservices
+1. SBS has a total of 293 day busservices across the island
 2. It's longest busride is a loop service by 70M that starts from Yio Chu Kang Int. (https://www.transitlink.com.sg/eservice/eguide/service_route.php?service=70M)
 3. SBS covers a total of 3530 busstops out of a total of 5008 (Which is about 70% of Singapore's Busstops available)
 4. The most popular (Non-Interchange busstop) that has the most SBS bus passing through is Blk 401 Tampines Ave 7 (76191) with a total of 16 SBS bus services